Neighbourhood Noise

 Fixed Equipment

 When installing fixed equipment such as air conditioners and pool pumps, remember that they may be operated for several hours per day and sometimes when neighbours are trying to sleep.
 Constant noise can become very annoying even if it does comply with Australian Standards.
-It is advisable, if possible, to position fixed equipment away from neighbours and sleeping areas.
+It is advisable, if possible, to position fixed equipment away from neighbours and sleeping areas, and to ensure they're regularly maintained to ensure they operate as quietly as possible.

 Loud music accounts for up to 40% of all noise enquiries received.
 As a guide, music that is clearly audible at the boundary of a property may cause a disturbance and is likely to exceed allowable noise levels.
 Music with a dominant bass component can be disturbing even when it doesn’t appear to be loud.